Annual Report of the Adults Principal Social Worker 2025 to 2026

 • Updated the Learning and Development portfolio for Adult Services in ensuring access to a range of relevant and current virtual and in person training opportunities

-• 89 training events relevant to Social Work attended by 1113 staff
+• 91 training events relevant to Social Work attended by 1156 staff

-• 3 dedicated CPD events and refresher training for deafblind assessors
+• Dedicated CPD event for deafblind assessors

-• Hosted a 7th ‘virtual’ annual practice week with the Children’s PSW providing access to a week of practice focused events
+• Hosted a 8th ‘virtual’ annual practice week with the Children’s PSW providing access to a week of practice focused events

-• 665 staff attended the 7 events during the week
+• 464 staff attended the 28 events during the week

 Social Work Education

-• Embedding links with our local Higher Education Institutions Coventry and Warwick Universities and supporting the West Midlands Social Work Teaching Partnership.
+• Embedding links with our local Higher Education Institutions Coventry and Warwick Universities and supporting the West Midlands Social Work Teaching Partnership

-• Practitioners supporting teaching on the Adults Module at Coventry University.
+• Practitioners supporting teaching on the Adults Module at Coventry University

-• Continuing to support new routes into Social Work, including the new Degree Level Social Work apprenticeships.
+• Continuing to support new routes into Social Work, including the new Degree Level Social Work apprenticeships

 Meeting Standards